danchouzhou/danchouzhou.github.io/_posts/2022-08-24-flash-programming-of-nuvoton-mcus.md

 In most of the Nuvoton's chips, the Flash Memory Map is different from System Memory Map.
 The `Flash Memory Map` is used for the FMC to access on-chip NOR flash.
 And the `System Memory Map` is what CPU looking through.

 ### Flash memory organization
 Most of the Nuvoton's chips provid three different blocks of flash memory, inclueds APROM, LDROM and Data Flash.
 In generaly, `APROM` is used to store the program which provid the target application, `LDROM` is used to store the bootloader which will execute before the application.
-The `Data Flash` is shared with APROM which can be determin by user in config bits, and it can be programmed through FMC without unlocking the permission of APROM.
+The `Data Flash` is shared with APROM which can be determin by user in config bits, and it can be programmed through FMC without unlocking the write permission of APROM.

 ### In-Circuit Programming (ICP)
 ICP utilize the memory access feature of ICE, produce the flash memory programing by `operating the FMC registers`.
 It needs a programming tool to transport the corresponding command and data between FMC.
 Nuvoton provid NuMicro ICP Programming Tool which can download from their website.